The Clear Edge

 Some decisions affected both VPs.

-Resolution: Created protocol: decisions affecting multiple functions require both VPs to align first.
-If can’t align, both present to the CEO.
+Resolution: Created a protocol that decisions affecting multiple functions require both VPs to align first.
+If they can’t align, both present to the CEO.

 Resolution: Monthly skip-level meetings.
 The CEO stayed connected to all 8 managers through monthly 30-minute check-ins for career development, feedback, and company direction.
-Didn’t discuss operations—those went through VPs.
+They didn’t discuss operations—those went through VPs.

 Week 12: Structure running smoothly.
 VPs confident.
 Managers adapted.
 CEO freed.